 How is the score calculated in Spider Solitaire?

 There is no universal methodology for keeping score in Spider Solitaire.
-Instead, each place you play the game will have their own unique scoring system.
-For example, if you play the Window version, you start with 500 points.
-Every move is a point deduction and everytime you complete a foundation you get 100 points.
+Instead, each place you play the game will have its own unique scoring system.
+For example, if you play the Windows version, you start with 500 points.
+Every move is a point deduction, and every time you complete a foundation, you get 100 points.

 In our game, we measure your score based on your total moves and total time.
 The less moves you make and the less time you spend completing the game, the better your score will be!